Shadrock/M365-flows/tutorialnotes.md

 I don't know if I need to, but I've added a termination command to the "if no" branch.

 Final step is figuring out if I can allow column-level status changes via email or Teams!!!

+## List Changes
+I was looking up ways to modify list values and ran across [this post](https://techcommunity.microsoft.com/t5/sharepoint/updating-specific-list-column-value-with-flow/m-p/757183), which had a useful piece of information in it:
+> Also, if you set the default view of the list to be filtered so people can only see the items where the <shift person> column equals [Me], they can just pull up the list, see their own record and edit it.
+That will greatly reduce the probability of Mark accidentally editing the item for Jane.
+You can also turn on versioning, so each and every item change can be traced back to who made the change.

+I definitely want to change the DSR list view so the system owners only see their column!
+Also...

+>  If versioning is turned on,  there is an audit trail that shows exactly when a change was made [to the list], and by whom.

+This is what I'm looking for in terms of audit capacity.

-### Notes on Problems I've run into - may or many not make it into documentation
+### Notes on Problems I've run into - may or may not make it into documentation

 ~~I suspect that my Flow isn't finding my form.
 It's not coming up in the list, but I'm seeing obvious test forms such as `Michael Boeglin wants:`, `Should we do a poll?`, etc. I looked for these polls in our SharePoint to see if I could move my poll to wherever they were being pulled from, but couldn't find them.~~ I then found [this thread on providing Flow with an ID](KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu).
 This involves looking at the form as a user (not just copying a share link, but actually activating that link yourself), then looking at the URL to find the `id`, which should be everything _after_ `FlowID=`.
 However, it looks like the URL structure has changed to be simpley `id=`.
 So from the URL `https://forms.office.com/Pages/ResponsePage.aspx?id=KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu` we would grab `KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu` as the ID.
 - ~~**I don't think this is working.** Next step is to check the connections for the form.
 It looks like it's running from my MC account... but should it be running from DPP Sharepoint?
 You'll need to "manage connections" for this.~~
  - I checked this.
 For reference, the above trick using `id` definitely didn't work.
 I deleted the form, which I had created in the... ["general?"
 DPP Sharepoint space](https://www.office.com/launch/forms/groupforms?auth=2&groupId=b1e4e71d-44c3-4a66-b619-04192c322a3a) and which was a "Group form" and re-created it in "My forms" - a barely perceptible link on the "group forms" page led the way.
 It now shows up under the dropdown menu for flows, which is great.
 However the flow is STILL FAILING!!!
 It's not populating the list nor generating an email.

 ## Next steps
+- [ ] I need to add a field for country in the list that maps to the form!
 - [x] I need some way to notify system owners that a new record and has been created...
 - [ ] and allow them to update the status via email.
 Is this possible?
   - I've created a draft second flow that triggers when I change the **Status** column from `New` to `In Progress` and sends an email/Teams chat with the data subject's name and request and link to list for system owner to update. next step is to see if they can update via mail (like an approval) as opposed to having to go to the list.